Branding

 Brand Strategy — A Vertical Village on Kingsway

 From the outset, the branding process was rooted in listening.
-Before any design decisions were made, time was spent understanding the cultural and social fabric of Little Saigon—its rhythms, rituals, and visual cues.
-Through community consultation and conversations with local business owners, including Cathy from Kim Chau Deli, we gained insight into how residents experience the neighbourhood not as a destination, but as home.
+Before any design decisions were made, time was spent understanding the cultural and social fabric of what is known as Little Saigon in Vancouver—a stretch of neighbourhood generally between Fraser Street and Knight Street—exploring its rhythms, rituals, and visual cues.
+Through a community consultation and conversations with local business owners, including Cathy from Kim Chau Deli, we gained insight into how residents experience the neighbourhood as a welcoming home evolved from multiple generations.

-What emerged was a powerful idea: CedarLane is a vertical village.
+What emerged was a powerful idea: a merging of east meets west.
+CedarLane is not just a building—it is a vertical village.

 The brand needed to resonate with two audiences at once: long-standing residents who have shaped the area for decades, and a younger demographic seeking modern, community-driven urban living.
 Rather than leaning into trend-driven real estate aesthetics, the identity was designed to feel embedded—familiar yet forward-looking.